 Using Auto-Scroll in the Editor

 The Editor app includes an Auto-Scroll feature that automatically pans through the written text on the braille display.
+The TTS will also automatically read the text displayed.

 To start Auto-Scroll, press Alt + G.